htemiz/hotel-bathroom-classification/README.md

 &nbsp;

 ## Algorithms
-In order to classify hotel bathroms, two deep convolutional network was used: DECUSR and DECUSR-L.
+In order to classify hotel bathrooms, two deep convolutional network was used: DECUSR and DECUSR-L.
 DECUSR is originally designed to super-resolve 1-channel (grayscale) ultrasound B-mode images.
 A Dense (fully connected) layer is added on the top of the algorithm to adapt the model for classification problem.
 Since the problem is a type of binary classification, Sigmoid activation is used in this layer.